OlivierCrt/PW-java-BS3/README.md

 # Object-Oriented Programming (OOP) Concepts in Java

 ## Description
-This project is designed to help you learn and practice the fundamental concepts of Object-Oriented Programming (OOP) using Java.
+This project is designed to learn and practice the fundamental concepts of Object-Oriented Programming (OOP) using Java.
 It covers key principles such as classes, objects, inheritance, polymorphism, encapsulation, and abstraction through practical examples and exercises.

 ---